009aritr/100DaysOfCode_python/README.md

 # 100DaysOfCode_python
-I will add all the codes and notes and projects from 100 Days of code python by Angela yu
+I will add all the codes and notes and projects from 100 Days of code python course.

+## Day 1 -